 4.10 Finding: Drought response in CT is driven by the state-adopted Drought Preparedness and Response Plan implemented by IDW and individual Public Water System (PWS) Water Supply Plans that must include drought response as part of the plans.
 There remains confusion as to the role and relationship of IDW and PWS Plans.

 4.10 Discussion: There was consensus that IDW, with OPM as the lead agency, is the appropriate group to manage the State’s drought preparedness and response, and that water utilities, under the direction of DPH and as part of their water supply plans, are the lead at the local level.
 The current drought plan better defines this role than the previous plan but messaging and communications continues to be problematic.
 The IDW is looking at all water supplies, including private wells and small utilities.
 Water utilities, on the other hand, are looking specifically at their supply and may disagree with the IDW decisions on when to put drought restrictions in place and on public messaging.
-Water utilities, dependent on water sales and directly responsible to the consumer, are more reluctant to put mandatory restrictions in place.
+Water utilities who are functionally more dependent on water sales may be more reluctant to put mandatory restrictions in place.

 4.11 Finding: No comprehensive after-action review of the drought plan was conducted by IDW that included water utilities and it is unclear if individual PWS Water Supply Plans were effective or need to be updated.